witiz/markupy/docs/README.md

 Python to organize your components.
 This gives you a lot of power and makes markupy scale from a single small Flask project to bigger applications.

-[Common patterns](/common-patterns/) can give you some ideas that you can build upon yourself.

 ## Installation